digibrill/SocialNetworkAPI-challenge18/README.md

 # SocialNetworkAPI-challenge18
-Hopefully something for a better score!
+Hopefully something for a better score than 0.
+Adapted from the mini-project and other code.

 GITHUB